 The Gaslamp Quarter is the home of a number of festivals throughout the year.
 Mardi Gras, Street Scene Music Festival, and a St. Patrick’s Day event known as Taste Of Gaslamp and ShamROCK are just a few of the options that could make your trip a totally unique experience if you time it right.

-As an added note, while not technically in the Gaslamp Quarter, Petco Park, home to Major League Baseball’s San Diego Padres, the most popular sports team in the city, is located just a block outside its boundaries.
-This makes it an ideal place to stay for anyone planning to catch a game or attend any other event taking place in the stadium.
+Gaslamp Quarter is also close to Petco Park, home to Major League Baseball’s San Diego Padres, the most popular sports team in the city.
+This makes it an ideal place to catch a game.

-Stay in Gaslamp Quarter if Nightlife is a priority during your trip; you want to watch a baseball match or attend another event at Petco Park; you are visiting for one of the Gaslamp District’s annual festivals; you want to be surrounded by historic architecture.
+Stay in Gaslamp Quarter if Nightlife is a priority during your trip; you want a central location; you want to watch a baseball match at Petco Park; you want to be surrounded by historic architecture.

 Best Places to Stay in San Diego in Gaslamp Quarter: